Let’s be real. Freelance writing can be a lonely and stressful career, even without a global crisis playing out in the background.

 …and we’ll come back stronger than ever.

-Last week I was really lamenting a canceled trip to Paris this month and a series of other events and happenings that I’d been looking forward to.
+Last week I was lamenting a canceled trip to Paris and a series of other 2020 happenings I’d been looking forward to.

 I felt like my big plans for 2020 were fizzling out before my eyes.
 My whole theme of 2020 was stepping out of my comfort zone, traveling to at least 5 new countries, and meeting as many new people as possible.

 Of course, I wasn’t alone.
 Millions of people are watching helplessly as major events are canceled, from parades to pilgrimages.

 Certain aspects of life have certainly ground to a halt.
 But that doesn’t mean it’s going to stay like this forever.